Great Portrait Locations Around Montreal

 Westmount Lookout

-This interesting area at the top of the hill in Westmount is a new one for me.
-I've known about it for years but never thought of adding it to my list of portrait locations until this year.
-A couple suggested it for their engagement session as a last-minute alternative to the Botanical Gardens because they wanted to avoid the Tour-de-l'Ile crowds.
 It worked out pretty well.
 We didn't wander around too much but we made good use of the areas we went to.
 This location consists of a lookout overlooking the city (which was great on the clear day that we had) and a forested area that doubles as a nature trail and a bird sanctuary.

 Pros:

-Not very well known (we were there on a Sunday afternoon and didn't feel crowded at all) so you won't have to worry about waiting for people to move out of your background.
+Not very well known (we were there on a Sunday afternoon tat first time and didn't feel crowded at all) so you won't have to worry about waiting for people to move out of your background.
 There is also free parking on the street.
 The forest provides plenty of shade if you want to stay out of the sun.

 Cons: